We know you’re doing everything to set your child up for success. We’ve built a step-by-step guide on how to prepare your kid for the Ivy League.

 Because acceptance rates at Ivy League schools are historically low, anything highlighting their candidacy can help.

 Ivy League schools like to see extracurricular activities on your child’s application, especially if they’re related to your child’s prospective program of study.
-While there are no specific extracurriculars that are better than others, here are some examples of extracurriculars that look excellent to Ivy league Schools.
+While there are no specific extracurriculars that are better than others, here are some examples of extracurriculars that look excellent to Ivy League schools.

 Participating in a debate team or student government showcases an ability to think critically, take on leadership roles, and adapt to new information.
-In contrast, starting a business on your own or learning an instrument demonstrates your ability to self-motivate, and shows perseverance.
+In contrast, starting a business on your own or learning an instrument demonstrates your ability to self-motivate and shows perseverance.

 You could also get your child involved in community outreach.
 Volunteering is a great way to serve your local community and show Ivy League schools that your child is caring, compassionate, and willing to help those less fortunate.